 What do the freedom indexes tell about the economic system of Albania?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Albania is ranked 50th globally and 30th in Europe indicating that the country has a moderately free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Albania is ranked 46th globally (up from 50th in 2025) and leads the Western Balkans in economic freedom, indicating that the country has a moderately free economy.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the Freedom in the World 2026 index evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Albania gets a score of 67/100, which qualifies it as Partly Free.
+Albania gets a score of 69/100 (As of 2026), which qualifies it as Partly Free.
 Albania is considered to have a government that does not control what people do, and people can make their own economic decisions, but it is only considered an electoral democracy, lacking full liberal democratic protections.

 The Link Between Public Sector Employment and the Economic System of Albania